-Staying connected to family, friends and, as much as we hate to admit it, work, while you’re spending time in your home or vacation home is now totally dependent on having a usable cell signal.
+Staying connected to family, friends and, as much as we hate to admit it, work, while you’re using your cell phone at home, office or vacation home is now totally dependent on having a usable cell signal.

 This post explains why your mobile signal is weak and identifies which solution will be your best means of getting stronger cell reception in your home, vacation home or small office.

 Why some buildings have weak cell signal

 The cause for weak signal inside of a building can stem from a few different sources.
 As a general rule, anything between your cell phone and the cell tower will weaken the radio frequency (RF) signals that give your phone the ability to call, text and stream data.

 Here is a list of things that block mobile signals:

 · Non-Conductive Construction Materials have a moderate impact on your mobile connectivity.
 This includes materials that cannot conduct electricity: drywall, plastic matter, wood, glass and others will modestly impact your mobile connectivity but, in most cases, will not completely block a strong signal.

 · Conductive Construction Materials have a significant impact on your mobile signal and these materials, like tin, copper, silver, aluminum, and others, have the ability to render a strong mobile signal completely useless.

 · Organic Material can have a wide-ranging effect on your signal.
 Depending on the size of the impediment and its material makeup, these can either modestly dull or completely block a strong signal.
 For example, mountains, hills, large snow-mounds, dense tree or plant matter, bodies of saltwater (conductive material), and more can completely block a strong signal.
 On the other hand sparse tree or plant matter, small bodies of salt or freshwater, small or loose-packed snow piles and others may only moderately reduce the signal strength.